Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 :ref:`Temperature Bricklet <temperature_bricklet>` (monitors
 temperature in the server rack) and a
 :ref:`PTC Bricklet <ptc_bricklet>` with attachable Pt100 temperature sensor
 probe (monitors temperature in a server).

-A :ref:`Master Brick <master_brick>` and a :ref:`Ethernet Extension <ethernet_extension>`, with `Power over Ethernet (PoE) <https://en.wikipedia.org/wiki/Power_over_Ethernet>`__ support, are included as well.
-The kits enclosure can be mounted directly in a 19" server rack and can be extended by more temperature probes, other modules (e.g. motion detector), in- or outputs (to switch computers on/off or to monitor doors) and so on.
-With the Tinkerforge :ref:`building blocks <primer_products>` you can flexibly adapt it to your needs.
+The kits enclosure can be mounted directly in a 19" server rack and can be extended by other Tinkerforge :ref:`building blocks <primer_products>`, e.g. more temperature probes, motion detector, in- or outputs (to switch computers on/off or to monitor doors), to flexibly adapt the kit to your needs.

-One or more external controlling devices, such as (Embedded-) PCs, smart phones or tablets, can be used to control the hardware over the Ethernet connection.
-Monitoring directly over the Internet is possible.
-Power can be supplied with PoE or USB.
+Two different applications are possible:

+1. Non-Stand-Alone Monitoring (Standard Kit)

+   The sensors of this kit can be read out via Ethernet by another computer with the offered APIs (|bindings|).
+This way individual solutions can be realized easily.
+Examples for
+   :ref:`Bash <starter_kit_server_room_monitoring_simple_monitoring>`,
+   :ref:`Nagios/Icinga <starter_kit_server_room_monitoring_nagios_or_icinga_index>` and
+   :ref:`Xively <starter_kit_server_room_monitoring_upload_sensor_data_to_xively_index>`
+   demonstrates different possibilities.

+2. Stand-Alone Monitoring (Standard Kit + RED Brick)

+   With an additional :ref:`RED Brick <red-brick>` external control by another computer is not necessary.
+You can realize your own monitoring solution with the :ref:`Brick Viewer <brickv>` without any programming.

+   Simply by sliders the value range for each sensor can be defined.
+If the sensor value is outside this defined range, you can be notified by email.
+   Rules can be defined for directly connected sensors but also for other Tinkerforge sensors available in the network.
+Internally the defined rules configure an internally running Nagios.
+Nagios webfrontend can be reached by the Ethernet connection of the RED Brick and displays current values and currrently existing problems.
+More information can be found :ref:`here <starter_kit_server_room_monitoring_red_brick>`.

+The kit can be powered by
+`Power over Ethernet (PoE) <https://de.wikipedia.org/wiki/Power_over_Ethernet>`__ or USB.

 The soft- and hardware of the kit can be modified.
-The casing consists of tinker-friendly PMMA, you can drill new holes with simple wood drill.
+The casing, except of the powder coated aluminum front panel, consists of tinker-friendly PMMA, you can drill new holes with simple wood drill.
 Mounting holes for different :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>` are provided, by default you can
 mount: